 Logan Group Company Limited ("Logan Group" or the "Group") was founded in 1996, and listed on the main board of the Hong Kong Stock Exchange in 2013 (Stock Code: 3380.HK).
 In 2017, the Group embarked on its business footprint into overseas market and the Hong Kong Special Administrative Region.
-The Group possesses the national first-class qualification for general construction contracting projects and the first-class qualification for engineering design.
+The Group possesses the national first-class qualification for real estate development, the national first-class qualification for general construction contracting projects and the first-class qualification for engineering design.

 Logan Group is an integrated city service provider dedicated to building a better life.
-Since its founding, adhering to the brand concept of "Shaping Cities and Homes with Responsibility and Sincerity", the Group has been pursuing a four-wheel drive strategy of "residential development, urban redevelopment, commercial operation and industrial chain services".
-The Group's national strategic footprint spreads across the most valuable core metropolises in China, such as Guangdong-Hong Kong-Macao Greater Bay Area, the core metropolises of the Yangtze River Delta, and southwest China and central China city-clusters.
-As of 31 December 2023, the Group's short to medium term land reserves available for development reached approximately 25.61 million square meters, of which the value of land reserves in Guangdong-Hong Kong-Macao Greater Bay Area and Yangtze River Delta Region accounted for approximately 76%, reflecting our well-structured urban mix.
+Since its founding, adhering to the brand concept of "Shaping Cities and Homes with Responsibility and Sincerity", the Group's national strategic footprint spreads across the most valuable core metropolises in China, such as Guangdong-Hong Kong-Macao Greater Bay Area, the core metropolises of the Yangtze River Delta, and southwest China and central China city-clusters.
+As of 31 December 2024, the Group's land reserves available for development reached approximately 23.61 million square meters, of which the value of land reserves in Greater Bay Area and Yangtze River Delta Region accounted for approximately 76%, reflecting our well-structured urban mix.
 For more than 20 years of development, the Group has formed product lines, including the "Tian", "Jiu", "Jiangnan" and other collections, which so far developed more than 200 real estate projects, providing high-quality residential services to over one million people.

-Owing to its commitment to a sustainable development strategy, in 2023, the Group has been granted an "A" ESG rating by MSCI, a renowned global index complier.
+Owing to its commitment to a sustainable development strategy, in 2024, the Group has maintained an "A" ESG rating by MSCI, a renowned global index complier.